laurentperrinet/Perrinet20PredictiveProcessing/README.md

 that such suppressive wave could serve as predictive processing step to be reared-out in uptream cortical areas.

+In particular, we found that the activity that we recorded fitted wolf with a .me air-field model using a dynamical gain control. qualitatively, this model reproduced the propagation of activity on the cortex.
+Importantly, this inn. del allowed to show that the observed activity was best fitted when the speed of lateral connections was about
+1 m/s, a propagation speed which is of the order of that measured inn the primary visual cortex.
+A more functional (probabilistic) model also showed that the Neal suppressive wave allowed to disambiguate the stimulus by explaining away (that is, suppressing) ambiguous alternatives.
+As a consequences, lateral interactions are key to generate travelling waves on the surface of the cortex and 2) these waves help disambiguate the input stimulus.
+This corresponds to the implementation of a predictive process using on a priori knowledge of smoothly-moving visual objects-
 ## neural implementation